 I study math, theoretical physics and philosophy.
-In math, I study logic, foundations, geometry and topology and number theory.
+In math, I study foundations, logic, geometry and topology and number theory.
 My master's thesis in math presented new results in geometric topology - on fibered, surgery links.
-And, in philosophy, I study metaphysics and philosophy of philosophy, logic, math, physics, science . . . .
+And, in philosophy, I study metaphysics and philosophy of logic, math, physics, science . . . .

 But, in general, I'm curious about unsolved problems of all kinds.

 Here I describe a number of my activities, experiences, influences and background; and here is my CV.